 2. Kendwa Beach

-It's a little more laid back and a little less happening than Nungwi, which makes it a premier place to laze around.
+Adjacent to Nungwi, within walking distance, is Kendwa—probably my favorite beach on Zanzibar.
+It's a little more laid-back and a little less happening than Nungwi, which makes it a premier place to laze around.

 The days are passed by relaxing on the beach, taking dips in the perfectly turquoise water, and catching shade under a banda (small shade hut).
+When the sun begins to set, there's always a friendly game of beach volleyball or football amongst whoever happens to be there at the time.

 Where to Stay in Zanzibar: Kendwa

-Royal Palm Kendwa – A “king room” with two king beds can be had for about $60 a night.
-So if you can get some friends together, this could be a reasonably cheap option.
+- Royal Palm Kendwa—A "king room" with two king beds costs about $60 a night.
+If you can get some friends together, this could be a reasonably cheap option.

-Related: How to Enjoy Stone Town
+Related: How To Enjoy Stone Town

 3. Paje Beach

+One of the more popular Southeastern beach towns on Zanzibar is Paje.
 It's a great place to visit if you enjoy swimming in the ocean and interacting with other travelers.
+There's a good selection of bungalows, small restaurants, and beach bars.

 Where to Stay in Zanzibar: Paje

-Summer Dream Lodge – This well-liked place has dorms starting at about $17 per bunk per night and double rooms for about $40 ($25 for a single).
+- Summer Dream Lodge—This well-liked place has dorms starting at about $17 per bunk per night and double rooms for about $40 ($25 for a single).
 Breakfast is included.

 Related: Nungwi Village in Zanzibar